Can Dogs Have Autism?

 I am not a person that believes in conspiracy theories I prefer science and facts.
 However, science is not always right, just look at the research done on wolves and see the reality when we observed them in their natural habitat.
 Read my Article (11) The Alpha Myth

-I believe that the reality of what has caused the explosion in autism in humans and to lesser extent dogs is either known or suspected but is withheld because of either power or money or both are involved.
+I believe that the reality of what has caused the explosion in autism in humans and to lesser extent dogs is either known or suspected but is either being withheld because of either blame, power or money is involved.
+For instance, it could be a recommendation by successive governments around the world to follow a required program such as additives put in drinking water or chemicals in the food chain or required vaccinations.
 I would certainly take a long hard look at the food, drug and vaccine corporations as a starter for 10.
+I truly believe it is some form of toxins that have caused this virtual pandemic to happen.

 ©Stan Rawlinson March 2018